Cocoon-Data-Transformation/cocoon/README.md

 ## Overview

-😎 **Cocoon** uses LLMs to automate data engineering and data science.
+😎 **Cocoon** uses LLMs to augment data engineering and data science.

 Cocoon Data Profiling is publicly available:
 - 👉 [**Free Service:** Drop your CSV, and we will email you the profile](https://cocoon-data-transformation.github.io/page/)